tabarra/txAdmin/docs/dev_notes.md

     - [ ] add isPterodactyl to stats
     - [ ] start tracking the ban search duration
     - [ ] jwe (in header?)
-- [ ] bot should check if it has any dangerous permission
-    - message should also inform the user that multiple bots on the same token is a terrible idea
 - [ ] maybe add some debug logging to `AdminVault.checkAdminsFile()`, to find out why so many people are having issues with their logins
     - maybe even add to the login failed page something like "admin file was reset or modified XXX time ago"
 - [ ] Add a tracking for % of redm/fivem/libertym servers to txTracker